-Field names may consist of any combination of ASCII letters, numbers, as well as “-” and “_”.
+Field names can consist of any combination of ASCII letters, numbers, and “-” and “_”.

-One or more columns may be used as index keys.
-If the same key occurs more than once in the same data file, the later instance will prevail.
+One or more columns can be used as index keys.
+If the same key occurs more than once in the same data file, the later instance prevails.